 Under the flow tab, you can view bar graphs for your cash flow for three, six, or 12 months.
 The first graph shows you a bar for expenses and a bar for income for each month, making it easy to see how the two compare.
 The second graph shows you one bar for each month, with that bar representing your net cash flow.
 If it’s green, your cash flow is positive.
 If it’s red, it’s negative, meaning you spent more than you brought in.
 The flow tab also calculates your average monthly expenses, income, and cash flow.

-You can use MoneyPatrol to create a monthly budget for any existing category or merchant with the click of the “create budget” button.
+You can use MoneyPatrol to create a monthly budget template for any existing category or merchant with the click of the “create budget” button.
 Once you do, an easy-to-understand graph and table appear, showing you how your spending aligns with your projections.

 The first is that you can only create budgets for existing categories and merchants.
 That means you can’t plan your spending in a custom category until after you’ve started spending in it.
 From a financial management perspective, that doesn’t make sense.